Yulia-bel/French_restaurant_reto/README.md

 Project files are structured by the layer into sub folders - HTML, CSS, Java Script and used images.

 Additional documents include Project plan and wireframes layouts in PDF.

+After testing the page did't turn out to be cross-platform compatible which must be improved.
+Also improvements on increasing responsiveness are required.